miermontoto/packages/README.md

 # etc...
 ```

-### From GitHub Packages
+### GitHub Packages

-To install from GitHub Packages, you'll need to:
+to install from GitHub Packages, you'll need to:

 1. Create a GitHub Personal Access Token with `read:packages` scope
 2. Configure npm to use GitHub Packages for `@miermontoto` scope: